mgburns/explore-docker/01-hello-docker/README.md

 2. It __built__ a new container from the image.
 3. It __ran__ the default command (`hello`)

+**Pro Tip:** You can run `docker images` to see all images you have stored locally, `docker ps` to see any currently running containers, and `docker ps -a` to see all containers.

 ## Images and Dockerfiles

-Remember that

 What does the `hello-world` image look like?
 Let's take a look at the [Dockerfile](https://github.com/docker-library/hello-world/tree/22ecfe456f254d5babe6e413bed2de77cfaba047)!